danielballan/pims2-prototype/README.md

   Should PIMS 2 standardize on `xarray.DataArray`-wrapping-`dask.array.Array`
   instead of standardizing on `dask.array.Array`?
 Or should either be allowed, since they duck-type alike in many ways?

+## Migrating Existing Users

+The proposed change to `pims.open` would be backward-incompatible, but all other objects in PIMS could remain in the PIMS codebase in their current form, deprecated but usable, alongside new objects that implement the PIMS 2 API.